truenas/documentation/content/_includes/FusionPools.md

 {{< /hint >}}

 {{< expand "UPS Recommendation" "v" >}}
-When using SSDs with an internal cache, add Uninterruptible Power Supply (UPS) to the system to help minimize the risk from power loss.
+When using SSDs with an internal cache, add uninterruptible power supply (UPS) to the system to help minimize the risk from power loss.
 {{< /expand >}}

 Using special vdevs identical to the data vdevs (so they can use the same hot spares) is recommended, but for performance reasons you can make a different type of vdev (like a mirror of SSDs).